 - A) Recommended to wear a helmet and closed-toe shoes. - B) Only one person should ride at a time. - C) Be aware of the traffic around you, and make sure it's aware of you. - D) Riding fast puts you at greater risk of losing control.
-Always go slowly enough that you can stop, turn, or otherwise maneuver as needed. - E) Keep both hands on the handlebars when riding and avoid distractions. - F) Look out for potholes and other roadway hazards and obstructions and give yourself enough reaction time to avoid them safely.
+Always go slowly enough thatyou can stop, turn, or otherwise maneuver as needed. - E) Keep both hands on the handlebars when riding and avoid distractions. - F) Look out for potholes and other roadway hazards and obstructions and give yourselfenough reaction time to avoid them safely.

-SECTION 5 - VEHICLE ACCIDENT AND WORKPLACE INJURY PROCEDURES
+SECTION 5 - VEHICLE ACCIDENT, PROPERTY DAMAGE AND WORKPLACE INJURYPROCEDURES

-A) The purpose of this section is to ensure data is collected for the analyzing of vehicle accidents and workplace injuries, developing accident and injury prevention policies and programs, and for supporting the safety efforts of COSA departments.
+A) The purpose of this section is to ensure data is collected for the analyzing of vehicle accidents, property damage and workplace injuries, developing accident and injury prevention policies and programs, and for supporting the safety efforts of COSA departments.

-- A) Accident: - i) An unplanned event that results in a harmful outcome; e.g. death, reportable injury, occupational illness, or major damage to or loss of property. - B) Accident and Injury Review Board (ARB): - i) A board comprised of management and non-management employees assigned to reviewing all City vehicle accidents and workplace injuries to determine preventability.
-ARBs are either dedicated within a single department or City-wide. - C) Driver safety refresher training: - i) Training that focuses on changing driving behavior, improving driving skills or defensive driving techniques. - D) Incident: An unplanned event that occurred within the course & scope of work that could have resulted in an accident and did result in minor damage.
-A work task in which City equipment is being operated but was not being driven as a transit vehicle during the time of contact.
-Examples include the operation of backhoes, booms, etc., when the equipment is not being driven and is stationary. - E) Near Miss: Incidents which did not result in injury, illness, property damage or environmental damage, and indicates the existence of, though may not define, a hazard or hazardous condition; and are reported for document purposes. - F) Non-Preventable: Accidents which occur despite the employee or equipment operator having taken reasonable action to avoid or prevent the occurrence, or which do not meet any part of the definition of preventable. - G) Preventable: An accident or injury is preventable if the employee: - i) Failed to take reasonable action which would have avoided or prevented the vehicle accident or workplace injury;
+- A) Vehicle Accident: An incident where a motor vehicle collides with another object while a COSA employee is operating it from the driver's seat.
+Examples include, driver hitting a bollard, backing into another vehicle, hitting a fixed object. - B) Property Damage: Damage to facilities, equipment, property, or material, while not operating a vehicle.
+Examples include loading equipment into a truck damaging the bed, dropping a piece of equipment breaking it, or utilizing a backhoe bucket and contacting private property, while the vehicle is not being driven. - C) Injury: physical harm or damage to someone's body caused by an accident or incident.
+Examples include member tripping on a curb, causing a contusion, member being hit with an object, causing a laceration, or a member being involved in a vehicle accident, resulting in whiplash or other injury. - D) Accident and Injury Review Board (ARB): A board comprised of management and non-management employees assigned to reviewing selected City vehicle accidents and workplace injuries to determine preventability.
+ARBs are either dedicated within a single department or City-wide. - E) Driver safety refresher training: Training that focuses on changing driving behavior, improving driving skills or defensive driving techniques. - F) Incident: An unplanned event that occurred within the course and scope of work that could have resulted in an accident and did result in minor damage.
+A work task in which City equipment is being operated but was not being driven as a transit vehicle during thetime of contact.
+Examples include the operation of backhoes, booms, etc., when the equipment is not being driven and is stationary. - G) Near Miss: Incidents which did not result in injury, illness, property damage or environmental damage, and indicates the existence of, though may not define, a hazard orhazardous condition; and are reported for document purposes. - H) Non-Preventable: Accidents which occur despite the employee or equipment operator having taken reasonable action to avoid or prevent the occurrence, or which do not meet any part of the definition of preventable.

-- ii) Violated a COSA or departmental rules, policies, or procedures, whichcontributed to the preventability of the accident or injury; or - iii) Committed a moving traffic violation(s), whether cited or not. - H) On-duty: All hours within the regularly scheduled or assigned work day, week or shift of the employee.
+- I) Preventable: An accident or injury is preventable if the employee: - i) Failed to take reasonable action which would have avoided or prevented the vehicle accident or workplace injury; - ii) Violated a COSA or departmental rules, policies, or procedures, which contributed to the preventability of the accident or injury; or - iii) Committed a moving traffic violation(s), whether cited or not. - J) On-duty: All hours within the regularly scheduled or assigned work day, week or shift of the employee. - K) Basic First Aid: Medical treatment administered outside of medical facility also not completed by a health care professional.
+An example of basic first aid is self-treatment.